svok/kotlin-jar2npm-plugin/README.md

 This plugin extracts the content of the KotlinJS JAR-packages to node_modules package repository and allows KotlinJS code available in all other JavaScript projects.

-This plugin is build with the usage of [Moowork Node Gradle plugin](https://plugins.gradle.org/plugin/com.moowork.node).
+This plugin is build with the usage of [Gradle Node plugin](https://github.com/node-gradle/gradle-node-plugin).
 So, you can keep your own `package.json` in the root of your KotlinJS project and use all the power of `NodeJS`.

 ## Use in your projects